AmitKumarDas/Decisions/blogs/cover_letter.md

 _OpenSource Programming_.
 I conclude by accepting the fact that any solution can stand the test of time if & only if it is simple.

-Currently designing operators and e2e tooling around block file systems [OpenEBS](https://openebs.io/) using Kubernetes.
+Currently designing operators and e2e tooling around block file systems i.e. [OpenEBS](https://openebs.io/) using Kubernetes.

 ### My hands on
 As part of implementing software pieces, I use a variety of programming languages, libraries, tools as & when applicable.
 I